AlloyXChange/alloyx-smart-contracts-v2/contracts/Readme.md

 The AlloyVault uses the OpenZeppelin library to implement the following safety measures:

-- Ownable: This feature lets us limit certian actions to the deployer of the contract
+- Ownable: This feature lets us limit certain actions to the deployer of the contract
 - SafeMath/Math: Provides safe math operators
 - Pausable: Allows us to pause all operations inside of the smart contract